 Laundry rooms are available for you to use in rooms 405, 605 and 1005.
 Machines may be operated with coins or credit/debit cards.
 The cost per load is $1.00 per wash and $1.25 for 45 minutes of dry time.

-Residents are assigned a mailbox in the building for the delivery of personal mail by apartment.
-Mailboxes are located on the fourth floor and your apartment key will also open your mailbox.
-If you receive a package, a Residence Life staff member will place a “package slip” in your mailbox.
-Packages can be picked up at the Residence Life Office on the fourth floor Monday-Saturday during posted hours.
+You are assigned a mailbox in the building for the delivery of personal, non-perishable mail by apartment.
+Mailboxes are located on the 4th floor and your apartment key will also open your mailbox.
+You will receive an email from Residential Services if you have received a package.
+Packages can be picked up at the Residential Life window during posted hours.